vupil/vupil.github.io/_pages/about.md

   - /about.html
 ---

-I am a doctoral student with the Chemical Engineering department at Columbia University.
-I am part of the Complex Resilient Intelligent Systems (CRIS) group of Prof. Venkat Venkatasubramanian.
-My core research areas include data-driven materials science and discovery, studying nature inspired algorithms like particle swarm optimization, and natural language processing for engineering systems.
-I received my bachelor's and master's degrees in Chemical Engineering from the Indian Institute of Technology Madras in 2017.
+I am a Ph.D student in the Complex Resilient Intelligent Systems (CRIS) group of Professor Venkat Venkatasubramanian at Columbia University, New York.

+My core research areas of interest include machine learning and artificial intelligence for retrosynthetic planning and novel materials/drug discover; studying emergent phenomena through nature inspired algorithms like particle swarm optimization and evolutionay programming; and studying complex systems.

+I graduated with a bachelor's and master's degrees in Chemical Engineering from the Indian Institute of Technology Madras in 2017.
+Post graduation, I worked in the industry for 2 years in data science roles and worked on problems rangiing from fault detection and diagnoisis, multidimensional optimization problems, and sports analytics problems.

 Outside of academics, I am excited about running, swimming, and reading books!